ZJLAB-AMMI/msp/README.md

-This project contains the source code and dataset to reproduce the main result of the paper "[On Tracking Dialogue State by Inheriting Slot Values in Mentioned Slot Pools](https://arxiv.org/abs/2202.07156)".
+This project contains the source code and the dataset to reproduce the main result of the paper "[On Tracking Dialogue State by Inheriting Slot Values in Mentioned Slot Pools](https://arxiv.org/abs/2202.07156)".